emeraldsingers/video-to-ascii/README.md

                                   (detail level).
   --font FILE                     Path to a MONOSPACED font file (.ttf, .otf).
   --save-temp                     Save the temporary silent video file.
+  -or, --use-original-res         Use original video resolution instead of
+                                  custom width/height.
   -b, --use-batch                 Use batch processing for better GPU
                                   utilization.
   --batch-size INTEGER            Number of frames to process in each batch